Co-author: TJ Ryan

 Lenders typically apply very strict criteria when looking at applications for no deposit home loans as they are substantially riskier.
 The usual requirements for no deposit borrowers may include a clean credit rating, a strong repayment history, stable employment and a standard type and location of your property:

-- Spotless credit rating: Borrowers must have a spotless credit history and credit rating with the main credit reporting agencies (Veda Australia, Dun&Bradstreet, Experian).
-Australian lenders do not make exceptions to this policy in cases with no deposit, because of the legal requirements for them to lend responsibly.
+- High credit rating: Borrowers must have a high credit rating with the main credit reporting agencies (Equifax, Dun&Bradstreet, Experian).
+Australian lenders do not typically make exceptions to this policy in cases with no deposit, because of the legal requirements for them to lend responsibly.

 - Responsible repayment history: Borrowers must have been paying all of their current debts on time, such as credit cards, personal loans and rent.